ch-arslanahmad/school_management_system_java/README.md

 ## Features

-- Add, update, and view classes
+- Add, update, and view classes (with fees)
+   - Fee Reciept for Student
 - Associate subjects with classes, manage subject details
-- Assign teachers to subjects and classes
+- Assign teachers to subjects
-- Maintain student records, class enrollment, and academic details (including student reports)
+- Maintain student records, and academic details (including student reports)
 - **SQLite-based backend** for persistent storage
 - Show/export data in the console or as PDF reports
 - Detailed logging of system activities using Java's Logger